When is the 2018 ASICS Greater Manchester Marathon?

 Runners who enter after this date but before the 13th March will have their number posted 1st class but will not have any name printed on their race number.

-Runners who enter after 13th March will need to collect their race numbers from the information centre on Friday 31st March between 16:00 and 20:00 or on Saturday 1st April, between 09:00 and 16:00.
-The information centre will be located at:
+Runners who enter after 13th March will need to collect their race numbers from the official race number collection (location will be announced soon)

 There will be no race number collection on race day

 Can someone else pick up my number?

 Yes, you may authorise someone else to pick up your number at the First Street information centre detailed above.
 They will need to bring their own original photo ID, a signed letter from you giving them permission, and your (the runner's) own original photo ID.
 We will ask the person collecting the number to fill in a form stating they have collected the number with your permission.